 The Accept function accepts the first connection on the listening (passive) socket's queue of pending connections.
 Accept creates a new socket with the same properties as the listening socket and returns the new socket ID to the caller.
 If the queue has no pending connection requests, Accept blocks the caller unless the listening socket is in nonblocking mode.
-If no connection requests are queued and the listening socket is in nonblocking mode.
-If no connections.
-The original socket is in active mode and cannot be used to accept new connections.
+If no connection requests are queued and the listening socket is in nonblocking mode, Accept ends with return code 35 (EWOULDBLOCK).
+The new socket is in active mode and cannot be used to accept new connections.
 The original socket remains in passive mode and is available to accept more connection requests.